Nobel for IVF pioneer

-Prof Edwards began research into IVF during the 1950s, when he was a student at the University’s Institute of Animal Genetics - now integrated into the School of Biological Sciences.
+Prof Edwards began research into IVF during the 1950s, when he was a student at the University’s Institute of Animal Genetics.

 While at the University, he became fascinated with the reproduction of mice and other animals - laying the foundations for his future work on IVF.
 He completed his PhD at Edinburgh in 1955.

 In 1963, he moved to the University of Cambridge, where he worked with fellow researcher Patrick Steptoe on the development of IVF in people.

 On July 25 1978, Louise Brown in Britain became the first baby born through the groundbreaking procedures developed by the researchers, marking a revolution in fertility treatment.

 His achievements have made it possible to treat infertility, a medical condition afflicting a large proportion of humanity including more than 10 percent of all couples world-wide.

 The Institute of Animal Genetics where Prof Edwards studied is now part of the University’s Roslin Institute.